 The documents themselves, however, can be introduced into evidence but not testimony that links the documents to a "transaction" or other arrangement between the party and the decedent.
-The Court of Appeals in Stacy v.
-Burke, 259 Md.
-390 (1970), on the other hand, permitted the nephew/claimant to identify and introduce two critical letters sent to him by the uncle/decedent, regardless of the Dead Man's Statute.
+The nephew/claimant to identify and introduce two critical letters sent to him by the uncle/decedent, regardless of the Dead Man's Statute.
 In that case, the Court made certain important distinctions: